jonasarts/registry-bundle/Resources/doc/01-install.md

 ## Enable the bundle

+You have two choices to enable the bundle.
+You can either enable the bundle in the kernel or just register the service in the config.

+### Enable the bundle via the kernel

-Finally, enable the bundle in the kernel:
+Enable the bundle in the kernel:

 ```php
 // app/AppKernel.php